chensong1995/HybridPose/README.md

 [glue](https://share.weiyun.com/5p2aIzV),
 [holepuncher](https://share.weiyun.com/5cR5b88)

-~We have configured random seeds in src/train\_core.py and expect you to re-produce identical weights by running our training script.~ It turns out that [Completely reproducible results are not guaranteed across PyTorch releases, individual commits or different platforms.
+~We have configured random seeds in src/train\_core.py and expect you to re-produce identical weights by running our training script.~ It turns out that [completely reproducible results are not guaranteed across PyTorch releases, individual commits or different platforms.
 Furthermore, results need not be reproducible between CPU and GPU executions, even when using identical seeds.](https://pytorch.org/docs/stable/notes/randomness.html) Our training uses two graphics cards with a batch size of 12.

 After you download the pre-trained weights, unzip them somewhere and configure `--load_dir` in `src/train_core.py` to the unzipped weights (e.g. `saved_weights/occlusion_linemod/ape/checkpoints/0.02/499`).